prestodb/ambari-presto-service/README.md

 # ambari-presto-service

-This repository contains code and configuration needed to integrate [Presto](https://prestodb.io/) with [Ambari](https://ambari.apache.org/).
-The integration packages allows you to:
+This repository contains the code and configuration needed to integrate [Presto](https://prestodb.io/) with [Ambari](https://ambari.apache.org/).
+Adding the Presto service to Ambari allows:

-1. Install and deploy Presto on your cluster from the Ambari UI.
+1. Installing and deploying Presto on a cluster from the Ambari UI.
-2. Change Presto configuration options via the Ambari UI.
+2. Changing Presto configuration options via the Ambari UI.

 # Table of contents